Augmented match weighted estimators for average treatment effects: Real data analysis

 \section{Real data analysis}

-This section employs AMW estimators to study the causal effects in three publicly available datasets \citep{loh2021confounder} (one in the main paper and two in the Supporting information).
+In this section, we utilize AMW estimators to study the causal effects in three publicly accessible datasets \citep{loh2021confounder}.
 To generate the AMW estimators, we first posit propensity score and outcome models.
 Although the outcome model selections can vary across studies, logistic regression is used to estimate all propensity scores.
 Additionally, all covariates are scaled before being incorporated into the models to prevent certain variables from dominating the results.
-Once the AMW estimators are obtained, we apply standard bootstrap with $500$ repetitions to investigate the standard errors.
-Since the actual causal effects cannot be verified by researchers, we assess the matching performances using standardized differences of covariates \citep{abadie2011bias} between the treatment and control groups.
+Once the AMW estimators are obtained, we apply standard bootstrap with 500 repetitions to investigate the standard errors.
+Since researchers cannot verify the actual causal effects, we assess the matching performances using standardized differences of covariates \citep{abadie2011bias} between the treatment and control groups.
 Reduced differences after matching indicate a successful balance between the two groups.
+This paper includes plots of the absolute standardized differences, with blue dots representing differences before matching and red dots representing differences after matching for corresponding covariates.
+Tables displaying standardized differences are presented in the supplementary material.